junxit/us-congress-bills-116/metadata.md

 - 2020-09-09 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 116-267.
 - 2020-09-09 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Johnson with an amendment in the nature of a substitute and an amendment to the title.
 With written report No. 116-267.
 - 2020-09-09 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 530.
+- 2020-12-07 — Passed Senate with an amendment and an amendment to the Title by Unanimous Consent. (consideration: CR S7243-7244; text: CR S7244)
+- 2020-12-07 — Passed/agreed to in Senate: Passed Senate with an amendment and an amendment to the Title by Unanimous Consent.(consideration: CR S7243-7244; text: CR S7244)